James-Njeru/GPT-3Blog/README.md

 ### Responsive with all devices

 ### Takeaways;
--React Functional components and their reusability *React file and folder structure
+- React Functional components and their reusability *React file and folder structure
 *Fundamental CSS properties to master flex & grid *Fundamentals of the CSS BEM Model